mokagio/mokacoding/metallo/src/posts/2020-11-20-better-merging-for-github-pull-requests.md

 tags:
 - GitHub
 - Git
+twitter_title: "Here's a better way to merge pull requests"
 og_description: "When merging on GitHub, you can improve the commit message in just a few seconds"
 ---